Beating the Plateau: Why Variety is Key for Continued Running Improvement

 • Desi won Boston in 2018 after focusing on road racing from 1500 m to the half marathon

-• Shalane mixed in Boston Marathons wins with a NYC title and a 10,000-bronze medal at the Rio Olympics
+• Shalane mixed in a NYC marathon title and a 10,000-bronze medal at the Rio Olympics

 The lesson is clear: consistent variety across distances, seasons, and macrocycles delivers continued progression and the avoidance of plateaus.